cccbr/runningatower/content/docs/buildingateam/agenda/index.md

 # Draft Agenda

 The following is an annotated draft of an agenda.
+A version of this, without the annotation, can be downloaded from here [as a pdf file](proforma.pdf) or as a [word document](proforma.docx).

 # Agenda for Annual Meeting of XXXX ringers at XXXX on DATE at TIME